 Who do you call?

-• A consumer advocate.
+Finally, you can contact a consumer advocate.
 Even though travel insurance companies operate “by the book,” they can be prodded into changing their minds by an outside party.
 Your local TV station’s “on your side” segment is also a good place to start.
 Check out the National Association of Consumer Advocates site for a referral.
+Of course, my advocacy team is always here to help.